 - a.
 No child younger than twelve (12) years of age (0-11) will be placed in a group care setting.
 EXCEPTION: An age-based waiver shall be granted before a child age 10 and under can be placed in a congregate care or group home setting.
 For a child age 11, the Regional Director shall make the age-based waiver approval decision.
 For a child age 10 and under, the State Office Placement and Permanency Services Director or designee shall make the age-based waiver approval decision.
-If the child is under the age of 10 and the child of a teen parent who is also placed in the CCI, an age-based waiver request is not required. - b.
+If the child is under the age of 10 and the child of a teen parent who is also placed in the CCI, an age-based waiver request is not required.
+The request should be submitted through www.gascore.com and must include a complete explanation of the supporting circumstances and concurrence from the County and Regional Director. - b.
 No child under age twelve (12) that has been appropriately approved for a CCI placement will be placed in any group care setting that has a capacity in excess of twelve (12) children.
 This will not apply to a child who is under six (6) years of age (0-5) and who is also the son or daughter of another child placed in a group care setting.